AbsoluteRivers/Farm-Game-DevLog/devlog.md

   - Made a component for tlling land
     *Bug: Land is unable to be tilled*
     *Fix: Allocated a different terrain from the terrain set onto the component*

+## Day 14 (6/10/2025)

+### Progress
+  - Continued dynamic tiles and added planting mechanic
+  - *Implemented button that allows you to switch between seeds*